johnbean393/Sidekick/docs/Features/localModels.md

 ## Using Speculative Decoding

 Speculative decoding is a technique that speeds up the inference process by running a smaller "draft model" in parallel with the main model.
-This draft model **MUST** share the same tokenizer as the main model.

 To enable speculative decoding, flip the toggle in `Sidekick` -> `Settings` -> `Inference`.